Minimising surface-code failures using a color-code decoder: Surface code performance under depolarising noise

-As we discussed in the previous section, the depolarising noise model on the surface code gives rise to Pauli-$X$, -$Z$, and -$Y$ errors.
-Since a Pauli-$Y$ error can be regarded as the product of a Pauli-$X$ and a Pauli-$Z$ error, these two error types are highly correlated if Pauli-Y errors are common.
-As such, the syndrome among the star and plaquette stabilizers are correlated in this regime.
+Under depolarising noise, $p(Y)=p(X)=p(Z)$.
+Since $Y=XZ$, breaking $Y$s down into $X$ and $Z$ creates correlated $X$ and $Z$ errors and corresponding correlated syndromes among the star and plaquette stabilizers.
 However, these correlations generally elude decoders which treat $X$ and $Z$ errors independently.
 As we will argue, the unified decoder identifies these correlations.

-We propose a decoding strategy which consists of using the unified decoder on the syndrome of the surface code mapped onto the color code lattice, to correct for a depolarising noise model.
+We use the unified decoder on the syndrome of the surface code mapped onto the color code lattice to correct for a depolarising noise model.
 This is motivated by the ability of such a decoder to identify Pauli-$Y$ errors on the surface code, since each one gives rise to a distinct syndrome pattern on the unified lattice.
 Indeed, a Pauli-$X$ error on the blue surface code introduces a syndrome defect on $\mathcal{R}_{\mathbf{r}}$ and $\mathcal{R}_{\mathbf{b}}$ as shown in Fig.~\ref{fig:toric_depolarising_error_mapping}.
 Similarly, a Pauli-$Z$ error leads to a syndrome on $\mathcal{R}_{\mathbf{r}}$ and $\mathcal{R}_{\mathbf{g}}$, and finally a Pauli-$Y$ error is distinguished by its syndrome featuring on all three restricted lattices.
-Hence, we find that decoding on the unified lattice captures correlations that any one or pair of restricted lattices remain oblivious to, which harnesses the advantage of respecting the global symmetry defined in Sec.~\ref{sec:symmetries_and_decoding}.
-This advantage therefore arises from instances where the matching decoder must correct for error configurations on the surface code supporting at least one Pauli-$Y$ error.
-These account for a considerable fraction of the errors that will lead to a logical failure if we adopt the restricted-lattice decoder to correct the surface code.
-We count the logical errors for the different decoders in the following subsection.
+Hence, we find that in the presence of at least one $Y$ error, decoding on the unified lattice captures correlations that any one or pair of restricted lattices remain oblivious to.